EugenBobrowski/antispam/readme.txt

 Tags: comments, spam, antispam, anti-spam, anti spam, comment spam, spam comments Requires at least: 3.2
 Tested up to: 4.5.2
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later

-Antispam check the robots by behavior.
+Anti-spam check the robots by behavior.
+No captcha.
+Antispam let robots do so as a human can't do.

 == Description ==